-As of August 2019, SFF had impacted over 10,000 young men and boys of color, delivered equity workshops to over 1,500 educators, mentors, non-profit leaders, law enforcement and school resource officers, and parents.
+As of August 2019, SFF had impacted over 10,000 young men and boys of color, delivered equity workshops to over 3,500 educators, mentors, non-profit leaders, law enforcement and school resource officers, and parents.
 In the fall of 2017, SFF led the design, development, and implementation of the charter efforts of Southeast Arkansas Preparatory High School (SAPHS).
 SAPHS is the first STEM high school in Pine Bluff, Arkansas.
+Additionally, in 2019 and 2020 SFF led the design and development of Williams Scholar Academy in Louisiana.
 SFF is currently working with design teams to support new school development in two other states as well.
 By partnering with schools districts and individual schools, designing and supporting new and existing schools, creating programs that address issues facing young men and boys of color, and creating workshops that increase the capacity of those who work with young men and boys of color, SFF is working hard to change the narrative and outcomes for this group of young men.